HubTou/wis/README.md

 The WIS_DEBUG environment variable can also be set to any value to enable debug mode.

 ## FILES
-The **wis** utility uses WhoIs bulk databases downloaded from the main [Regional Internet Registries (RIR)](https://www.iana.org/numbers).
+The **wis** utility uses bulk WHOIS databases downloaded from the main [Regional Internet Registries (RIR)](https://www.iana.org/numbers) and [National Internet Registries (NIR)](https://en.wikipedia.org/wiki/National_Internet_registry).

-The provided "fetch-db.sh" script can be used for doing this.
+The provided "fetch-db-WHOIS.sh" script can be used for doing this.

+You can also use bulk RR (Routing Registries) databases, that you can download with the provided "fetch-db-RR.sh" script.

-Be sure to read their respective terms of use before!
+Be sure to read the databases respective terms of use before!

 ## EXIT STATUS
 The **wis** utility exits 0 on success, and >0 if an error occurs.

 ## EXAMPLES
-Assuming that you have installed the available bulk WhoIs databases (in gzipped format) in a directory named "db", and that you made a one-excluded-keyword-per-line file named "excluded.txt", use the following commands:
+Assuming that you have installed the available bulk WHOIS databases (in gzipped format) in a directory named "db", and that you made a one-excluded-keyword-per-line file named "excluded.txt", use the following commands:

-* to extract full WhoIs information about matching blocks:
+* to extract full WHOIS information about matching blocks:
 ```Shell
 wis -d db -e excluded.txt keyword1 keyword2 keyword3
 ```

-* to extract only the first line of WhoIs information about matching blocks:
+* to extract only the first line of WHOIS information about matching blocks:
 ```Shell
 wis -d db -e excluded.txt -1 keyword1 keyword2 keyword3
 ```